 - Supervisor Training: Human Resources will host training sessions for supervisors.
-If you are a supervisor, you should have received an email with details about this session, information is also below in the next section.
+If you are a supervisor, you should have received an email with details about this session, information is also available below in the section six.

-- Human Resources Staff: please see the categories below so that your question can be answered by the person more experienced in that area.
+- Human Resources Staff: please see the categories below so that your question can be answered by the person most experienced in that area.